zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 ## Prerequisites
 - z/OS Connect Enterprise Edition is installed and a z/OS Connect EE instance has been created and configured with the CICS Service Provider and the API Requester function.
-- CICS Transaction Server v5.2 or later
+- CICS Transaction Server v5.2 or later.
 - The CICS region is running and configured to access z/OS Connect EE to call APIs.
-- Enterprise COBOL Compiler
+- Enterprise COBOL Compiler.
 - Refer to [Coded character set identifiers](https://www-03preprod.ibm.com/support/knowledgecenter/SS4SVW_E29022/designing/ccsid_list.html) to check whether the code page that you want to use is supported in z/OS® Connect EE by default.
 Specify a custom CCSID only when you have a specific requirement for it.

 ## Define and Install CICS Resources